 Writing is a major part of the curriculum and makes a significant contribution to the development of children as thinkers and learners.
-Writing involves a set of complex skills that will not develop without structured teaching and practice.
+Writing involves a set of complex skills that children learn through structured teaching and practice.